GWAUNZA

 new challenge to a process that had been concluded between the

 parties was referred to a different Arbitrator, Mr Manase.
-His terms

-'retrenchment' process concluded through Arbitrator Bvumbe's
+earlier 'retrenchment' process concluded through Arbitrator

-award.
+Bvumbe's award.
 They read as follows:

 “(i)